jspicl/jspicl/README.md

 jspicl does not support all expressions or statements out of the box but it is extensible enough to allow for these to be added.
 It also allows existing ones to be replaced if the implementation is considered unsatisfactory.
 This is done by supplying a `customMappers` option.
+The only requirement imposed on AST node is that they contain a string property called `type` since this is used to identify the appropriate declaration, expression or statement.

 ```js
 const customMappers = {